emialonzo/ukulele-chord/README.md

 # ukulele-chord
-A React component that renders music chord diagrams
+A React component that renders ukulele chord diagrams.

+It expects you to have the chord name and its numerical representation.
+See below.

 ## Installation
 Run the following command: